aminPak/api-post-gallery/README.md

 4. Click the `Choose File` button, navigate to the downloaded `api-post-gallery.zip` file on your computer, and select it.
 5. After the file has uploaded, click the `Install Now` button.
 6. Once installed, click the `Activate Plugin` link to activate API Post Gallery on your WordPress site.

+### Using FTP

+1. Download api-post-gallery.zip.
+2. Extract the api-post-gallery directory to your computer.
+3. Upload the api-post-gallery directory to the /wp-content/plugins/ directory.
+4. Activate the plugin in the Plugin dashboard.

 ## Usage